Reaction, Rage, Reenactment/Reflection, Regret, Remorse/Romanticizing, REPEAT

 Embellishing positive OR negative characteristics about the other person or your relationship.

 You continue to burn bridges, have fall outs, all/nothing relationships, lose your temper and/or make up and have another disagreement with same person.

 (Not learning your lesson)

-Why my husband and I are perfect for each other is we are opposites.
-Our character is the same, our morals, and goals are the same, but our personalities could not be more different!
+My husband and I are opposites.
+Our character, our morals, and goals are the same, but our personalities could not be more different!
 I bounce everything off him since I tend to be more emotionally reactive and he tends to be more rational.
-Recently, I had a “disagreement”, one that left me super heartbroken.
+Recently, I had a “disagreement”, one that left me heartbroken.
 Through it I really saw something in my husband, frustration.

 Frustration from the other person and frustration about my reaction.
 I realized how much he has my back and how me not acting my best makes it hard for him to defend me.
-To have someone hold you on a pedestal and for you to see how you’ve let them down is not fun.
+To have someone hold you on a pedestal and to see how you’ve let them down is eye opening.
 You know that line from As Good as It Gets, “You make me want to be a better man.”?
 I get it now.
-For your marriage’s sake if your spouse thinks the world of you, be as good as your spouse thinks you are.
+For your marriage’s sake ,if your spouse thinks the world of you, be as good as they think you are.

 I am almost thirty and this adulting thing is really taking quite a while to sink in, but if you find yourself always in conflict I suggest reading this post.

 1) Be accountable- for yourself alone.
 Take your emotions out and rationally look at the issue.
 What can you do differently?
 How can you walk away without regret, without an apology? (regarding your reaction, if you were wrong initially you should totally apologize, I mean DUH!)

 – Understand that you can’t argue with stupidity or insanity.
 Some people will continuously miss the point and it is not your job to clarify for them if they don’t get it the first time.

 – People will realize they are wrong in their own time, or they won’t.
 Not your problem!